 Since I didn't have chironji seeds and completely forgot about the black sesame seeds she mentioned, all I remembered were the red colouring.
 I went free with that and the result was some colourful cookies.

 I could hardly wait for it to get done.
 When I finally got to taste it, I realized why Simmi's Mom makes it for Diwali.
 It's a real treat!
 Thank you Simmi, this recipe is surely a keeper.

 Sugar - 1 cup,

 Cardamon powder a pinch

 Take the flour, sugar, Rava, cardamon, and mix well.
 Melt the ghee and slowly add to the flour, start kneading it well.

 Once you complete with the ghee, the dough will almost hold up.
 If not also I think it should just be fine once baked.

-Pre heat the oven at 170 C and bake for 15 mins.
+Preheat the oven to 170 C and bake for 15 mins.
 Then at 155 C for 5 mins.
-Allow it cool.
+Allow it to cool.

-I felt sorry about the hasty pictures but I really couldn’t help at taking pictures at half past 11 at night and I hope you will excuse once you taste these treats.
+I felt sorry about the hasty pictures but I really couldn't help taking pictures at half past 11 at night and I hope you will excuse me once you taste these treats.